-What is the UK plug-in car grant?
+What was the UK plug-in car grant?

-What cars qualify for the PiCG?
+What cars qualified for the PiCG?

 - Category 1: Vehicles with a range of 70 miles making zero emissions, and a manufacturer quoted CO2 emissions figure of less than 50g/km.